Welcome to the THF Monthly Kukai.

 Results of Last Month’s THF Kukai

-In June there were 134 submissions from twenty-six countries spread across five continents.
+In June there were 155 submissions from twenty-seven countries across five continents.

 Remarks are by Dee Evetts, THF Monthly Kukai Commentator.
 He is an internationally known haiku poet and author of “The Conscious Eye” series on contemporary themes in Frogpond in the late 1990s and early 2000s.